Candle Making Instructions & Supplies

 Amount of essential oils/fragrance oils to add in one 8-ounce candle:

-For most oils, add one ounce of essential oil/fragrance oil to one 8-ounce candle (12.5% fragrance load calculated by 1 ounce of oil divided by 8 ounces of wax) – this is the ratio we used in class.
+For most oils, add 0.8-1 ounce of essential oil/fragrance oil to one 8-ounce candle (this is equivalent to 10%-12.5% fragrance load) – this is the ratio we used in the workshop.
 If you’re using pure essential oils, then you’ll have to experiment with the ratio of oil to wax as some essential oils are lighter in scent and you may have to add more.
-If you want a stronger scented candle, then add 1.5 ounces of oil to one 8-ounce candle.

 Keep in mind that the ideal oil to wax ratio can vary depending on the oils, type of wax used and personal preferences on strength of scent throw.
 It is possible to add too much oil to a candle, which could result in the wick smoking while burning or the candle “sweating” out oils on the surface.

-So, whether you are using coconut wax or soy wax, pure essential oils or the Candle Science oils we used in class, I suggest that you test for the optimal ratio of oil to wax by making a few small test candles first.
+So, whether you are using coconut wax or soy wax, pure essential oils or the Candle Science oils we used in the workshop, I suggest that you test for the optimal ratio of oil to wax by making a few small test candles first.

 Step 4: Pour wax into containers and lightly mix